 What if I use Willful - can I make my will online?

-This is considered a “will in front of witnesses,” and it must be printed, signed with a pen, and witnessed by two people who also sign the physical documents.
+With Willful you can make a legal will online, but because a Willful will is considered a “will in front of witnesses,” it must be printed, signed with a pen, and witnessed by two people who also sign the physical documents.

 Start your legal will for free with Willful →